mangosvb/serverZero/README.md

   along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

-  You can find the full license text in the file COPYING delivered with this package.
+  You can find the full license text in the file [LICENSE](LICENSE.MD) delivered with this package.

 ### Exceptions to GPL